Davey997/Davey997/README.md

 - 👋 Hi, I’m @Davey997
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Computer Vision, NLP, DL and Robotics
-- 🌱 I’m currently learning Machine Learning and Neural Networks
+- 🌱 I’m currently on my second year of my Master's in AI
-- 💞️ I’m looking to collaborate as a Machine Learning Engineer or Data Scientist as well
+- 💞️ I’m looking forward to gain more hands-on experience
 - 📫 You can reach me at davidedelmiro@gmail.com

 <!---